wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Changelog ==

 = 2.1 =
+* NEW: Now in the widget the user can put a link to the Wishlist page
 * NEW: Added the Section for main Delicious tags which links to the original Delicious tags
 * Better formatting for some messages